 16. Why is payment in the hand of a fool to purchase wisdom, seeing he has no sense?

 17. A friend loves at all times, and a brother is born for adversity.

 18. A man who lacks understanding shakes hands, becoming surety in the presence of his neighbor.

-19. He who loves transgression, loves strife.
-He who exalts his gate is seeking destruction.
+19. He loves strife who loves transgression.
+He who exalts his own gate is seeking destruction.

-20. He who is perverse of heart will not find good, and the one who is perverted by his tongue will fall into calamity.
+20. He who is perverse of heart will not find good, and he who is perverse with his tongue will fall into calamity.

-21. One begets a fool to his own grief; indeed, the father of a fool has no joy.
+21. One begets a fool to his own grief; yea, the father of a fool has no joy.

 22. A joyful heart does good like a medicine, but a wounded spirit dries up the bones.